-Looking to upgrade your landscaping by switching to Bermuda grass?
-Scientifically known as Cynodon dactylon, Bermuda grass is a low-maintenance turf grass that is typically grown from Bermuda seeds.
-The seeds determine the quality and variety of grass.
+Looking to upgrade your landscaping by switching to a Bermuda grass lawn?
+Scientifically known as Cynodon dactylon, Bermuda grass is a low-maintenance turf grass that is typically grown from Bermuda grass seeds.
+The seed you choose determines the quality and variety of grass.

 Different types of Bermuda grass varieties generally have a short germination period, owing to the natural removal of the layer of protective coating on the seeds once planted.
 Hulled seeds typically sprout faster than un-hulled ones.

-This grass type is beloved by homeowners and lawn-care experts, as it thrives on varied soil types.
+Bermuda grass seed is beloved by homeowners and lawn-care experts, as it thrives on varied soil types.
 What’s more, Bermuda grass is also drought-resistant as well as being one of the most popular warm-season grass types you can pick.

 Different Types of Bermuda Grass

 There exist two broad categorizations of Bermuda grass: Hybrid Bermuda and Bermuda Common.

 Hybrid Bermuda grass includes Tif varieties, while common Bermuda grass typically comprises seeded varieties.